Residents of New Zealand Should be Looking to FMA Forex Brokers for a Safe Trading Experience.

 The FMA was formed in 2011, to try and put a stop to it all and bring a suitable level of order to the financial markets.
 Regulating Forex brokers was just one of its roles.
 A new bill that was passed gave the FMA powers that included issuing and revoking licences for all financial companies, regulating their business conduct, and supervising their work.

 A further Act was passed in 2013 that expanded the FMA’s domain.
 Today, it has more tools and options to help in providing a safer environment for New Zealand’s investors and anyone else involved in the financial markets.

 What kind of regulation is imposed by the FMA?

-Are there any advantages to choosing an FMA regulated broker?
+What are the advantages to choosing an FMA regulated broker?

-Consumers are able to contact the Authority directly, should one of its members behave in a way that is contrary to the regulations.
-There are various channels of communication and once a complaint is received the FMA will do everything in its power to investigate allegations and hold the culprits accountable for their actions.
+Consumers are able to contact the Authority directly should one of its members behave in a way that is contrary to the regulations.
+There are various channels of communication, and once a complaint is received the FMA will do everything in its power to investigate allegations and hold the culprits accountable for their actions.

-Looking to the future for traders and FMA regulated brokers
+Looking to the future for traders and FMA-regulated brokers